plat0cracy/ECON-326-Final-Report/README.md

 ## Repository Structure

 data/        Raw and cleaned return and factor data
-code/        Regression, diagnostic testing, and robustness scripts
-output/      Tables and regression results
-report/      Final paper and figures
+report/      Final paper and figures (pdf and html)